gem/oq-engine/doc/installing/universal.md

 3. `server` installation (only available for Linux)
 4. `devel_server` installation (only available for Linux)

+A few notes about macOS:

+- macOS 11 (Big Sur) is not officially supported but many people have managed to install the engine on it using the system Python (version 3.8).
+- new Macs with the M1 CPU are unsupported
+- make sure to run the script located under /Applications/Python 3.X/Install Certificates.command, after Python has been installed, to update the SSL certificates bundle see [see FAQ](../faq.md#certificate-verification-on-macOS).

 ## `devel` installation

 Users who intend to modify the engine codebase or add new features for the engine should use the `devel` installation: